strohne/Facepager/README.md

 Facepager was made for fetching public available data from Facebook, Twitter and other JSON-based API.
 All data is stored in a SQLite database and may be exported to csv.

-### News
-See the [new features in Version 3.5](https://github.com/strohne/Facepager/releases/tag/v3.5) on the release page.

 ### Installer

-Installation packages for each versions are available [here](http://www.ls1.ifkw.uni-muenchen.de/personen/wiss_ma/keyling_till/software.html).
+Installation packages for each versions are available on the [releases page](https://github.com/strohne/Facepager/releases).
 Database files may be incompatible between versions.

 ###Getting started